Tax residence: when a simple TRC is not enough

 In France

-• Apartment in Paris occupied on a lasting basis
+• Apartment in Paris occupied on a long-term basis

 • Rent receipts in the taxpayer's personal name

-• Active electricity contract with consumption indicating an actual presence
+• Active electricity contract with consumption indicative of an actual presence

-• Healthcare reimbursements from the French social security system
+• Healthcare reimbursements by the French social security

 • Marriage celebrated in Paris